nagadomi/nunif/waifu2x/README.md

 Some special PNG formats are broken.

-All output images are converted to 8-bit RGB/RGBA.
+The output image is converted to 8-bit RGB/RGBA/Grayscale/GrayscaleAlpha.

 ## CLI Examples